aimat-lab/opXRD-paper/README.md

 # Minimalist LaTeX Template for Academic Papers

-This repository contains a [LaTeX](https://github.com/latex3/latex2e) template for academic papers.
+This repository contains a [LaTeX](https://github.com/latex3/latex2e) template to create an academic paper.
 The template carefully follows typographical best practices and has a minimalist design.

 ## Documentation